quii/learn-go-with-tests/roman-numerals.md

 ## Footnote

 This book is reliant on valuable feedback from the community.
-[Dave](http://twitter.com/gypsydave5) is an enourmous help for practically every chapter.
+[Dave](http://twitter.com/gypsydave5) is an enormous help for practically every chapter.
 He had a real rant about my use of integers in this chapter so here's what he said.

 Just going to write up why `int` isn’t an arabic number… note that this is me at anal precise level 11 and I completely understand if you just tell me to f off :)